-The 74-year-old Meenakshi Gurukkal often called Unniarcha or a legendary warrior of Kerala’s north Malabar ballads performs a feat that any prizefighter half her age would give his arms to achieve.
+The 74-year-old Meenakshi Gurukkal, often called Unniarcha or a legendary warrior of Kerala’s north Malabar ballads, performs a feat that any prize fighter half her age would gives his arms to achieve.

 Whether it is a spear, sword, wood rod or a long steel whip called ‘urumi’, the sari-clad wisp of a woman handles all with the dexterity of a 16-year-old.